Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 **Wallet Editor**: Enables the creation by non-developers of _Branded Wallets_ based on any one of the _Niche Wallets_ available.

-**Wallet Store**: Is a distributed application which manages a shared wallet catalog and enables the end user to download from peers the different wallets available for the Framework.
+**Wallet Store**: Is a distributed application which manages a shared wallet catalog and enables end users to download from peers the different wallets available for the Framework.

 <br>
 ## Privacy

 The proposed system complements the privacy properties of crypto networks, extending them to the full stack needed to run different kind of financial applications.
 By using its own P2P network with point to point encryption for transporting meta-data both value and information are under a similar privacy standard.

-Identities are public keys related to private keys kept by the end user and never shared to anyone in any way.
+Identities are public keys related to private keys kept by end users and never shared to anyone in any way.

 The collection of system information for visualization and statistics uses hashes of public keys to protect end users privacy and at the same time preserve the relationships between them.